jmsheppard21/IA-week5-lab/4 - stateful_set/ss_task.md

 __Task 5, step 4: Did anything change?
 Why or why not?__

 ```
-Nothing changed as the updateStrategy is set to OnDelete
+Nothing changed as the updateStrategy is set to OnDelete.
 ```

 __Task 5, step 6: What happened and why?__